 Speaking fluent German

-In a language tandem people learn a language with a native speaker or an advanced speaker.
-In turn they help the other person to learn their own mother tongue.
-Andy from Madrid is studying marketing and digital media in Berlin.
-She teaches German on her YouTube channel AndyGM en Berlín, and shows her 580,000 subscribers what it is like to live and study in Germany.
-She shares short videos on Instagram that help people learn German quickly and playfully.
+In a language tandem, somebody learns a language with a native speaker or an advanced foreign speaker while at the same time helping that person learn their own native language.
+Andy from Madrid studied electrical engineering, marketing and digital media in Berlin.
+On her YouTube channel AndyGM en Berlín she teaches German and shows her approximately 720,000 subscribers what its like to live and study in Germany.
+She shares short videos on Instagram that provide insights into how to learn German quickly while having fun at the same time.

 What did you hope to learn from the tandem?